deepflowio/deepflow/server/agent_config/README.md

 **Description**:

+`proc.ai_agent` only identifies AI Agents.
+It does not require another global feature toggle, and it does not implicitly enable `proc.gprocess_info` or `proc.socket_list`.

-Also ensure the global configuration parameters for related features are enabled:
+Other related features still require their corresponding global configuration parameters to be enabled:
 - proc.gprocess_info (Ensure `inputs.proc.enabled` is configured to **true**)
 - proc.golang_symbol_table (Ensure `inputs.proc.symbol_table.golang_specific.enabled` is configured to **true**)
 - proc.socket_list (Ensure `inputs.proc.socket_info_sync_interval` is configured to a **number > 0**)